Need Help? 888-298-9489 M-F 8am to 8pm CST

 Point-to-Point Wireless Bridge

-Function: A point-to-point wireless bridge serves the purpose of wirelessly connecting two separate networks or locations, establishing a direct link between them.
-This solution is employed in situations where establishing a wired connection is impractical, such as connecting a home network to a detached garage, linking buildings on a campus, or extending network connectivity across open spaces.
+Function: A point-to-point wireless bridge connects two separate networks or locations by establishing a direct wireless link between them.
+This solution becomes essential when wired connections are unfeasible because it is used to link a home network to a detached garage or connect buildings on campus and extend network range through open spaces.

-Ideal For: Point-to-point wireless bridges excel in situations that demand reliable and high-speed connectivity between two separate locations, even over significant distances.
+Ideal For: Point-to-point wireless bridges provide reliable high-speed connectivity between two distant locations.

-Performance: Point-to-point wireless bridges are engineered for superior performance and can offer faster and more stable connections over longer distances when compared to WiFi extenders.
-They are the ideal choice when consistent network quality is of paramount importance.
+Performance: Point-to-point wireless bridges deliver superior performance with faster and more stable connections across greater distances compared to WiFi extenders.
+They represent the preferred solution when network quality needs to stay consistent.

 Here is an example of a point-to-point bridge: point-to-point wireless bridge